Model selection for weakly dependent time series forecasting: Introduction

 \section{Introduction}

-When observing a time series, one crucial issue is to predict the (non-observed) first future value using the observed past values.
+When observing a time series, one crucial issue is to predict the (nonobserved) first future value using the observed past values.
 Since the seventies, different model selection procedures have been studied for inferring how many observed past values are needed for predicting the next value.
-Procedures such as AIC (\cite{Akaike1973}), BIC (Schwarz \cite{bic}) and APE (Ing \cite{Ing2007}) are used by practitioners to select a reasonable linear predictor.
+Procedures as AIC \cite{Akaike1973}, BIC (Schwarz \cite{bic}) and APE (Ing \cite{Ing2007}) are used by practitioners to select a reasonable linear predictor.
 When the observations satisfy a linear model, those procedures are proved to be asymptotically efficient (see Ing \cite{Ing2007} for more details).

-In the same time, the progress of statistical learning theory in the iid setting brought new perspectives in model selection (see Vapnik \cite{Vapnik} and Massart \cite{Massart} among others).
-Typical machine-learning procedures allow to choose a predictor among a family, with the guarantee that this predictor performs almost as well as the best possible predictor of the family (called the oracle).
+In the same time, the progress of statistical learning theory in the i.i.d. setting brought new perspectives in model selection (see Vapnik \cite{Vapnik} and Massart \cite{Massart} among others).
+Machine-learning procedures allow to choose a predictor among a family, with the guarantee that this predictor performs almost as well as the best possible predictor of the family (called the oracle).
 Such results are called oracle inequalities; they provide guarantees on the quality of the prediction without any parametric assumption on the observations.

 Few works have been done in the context of dependent observations.
-The machine learning theory was used successfully in the time series prediction context by Modha and Masry \cite{modha}.
+The machine learning theory was used successfully in the time series prediction context by Modha and Masry \cite{modha} and Meir \cite{meir}.
 However, their procedure relies on the knowledge of the $\alpha$-mixing coefficients.
 To our knowledge, there is no efficient estimation of this coefficients and their procedure seems difficult to use in practice.
-Baraud {\it et al.} \cite{Baraud} use the model selection point of view to perform regression and auto-regression on dependent observations.
+Baraud \textit{et al.} \cite {Baraud} use the model selection point of view to perform regression and auto-regression on dependent observations.
 They prove powerful oracle inequalities when the observations satisfy an additive auto-regressive model.
 When the observations are Harris recurrent Markov chains, Lacour \cite{LACOUR} gives also oracle inequalities for a procedure completely free of the dependence properties.
 An alternative point of view is provided by the theory of individual sequences prediction (see Lugosi and Cesa-Bianchi \cite{Lugosi} or Stoltz \cite{Stoltz}).
-In these works, no assumption on the observations - not even a stochastic assumption - is done and oracle inequalities are given.\\
+In these works, no assumption on the observations -- not even a stochastic assumption -- is done and oracle inequalities are given.